 Back in the day I had a fire engine red pixie cut.

-Last year, my husband and I took my parents to Germany.
+Favorite travel/vacation experience: In 2016, my husband and I took my parents to Germany.
 While traveling, we discovered we were only 30 minutes away from the town my mother grew up in and decided to make a detour.
 While reliving old memories, my mom stopped to take a photo in front of the house she grew up in.
-While doing so, the current occupant started shouting at us from the window about taking random photos of her home.
-After my mom explained herself, the lady tossed down her house keys to let us in for a visit.
+While doing so, the current occupant started a conversation with us from the 2nd floor window.
+After conversing with my mom, the lady tossed down her house keys to let us in for a visit.
 As it turns out, she used to babysit my mother as a child and knew my grandparents very well.
 Over the course of the next two hours, my mom learned a lot more about her family history and was able to reconnect with family she had lost touch with when she emigrated from Germany 30 years ago.
 It was a really emotional and touching experience that I’ll never forget.